DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/onFocusedCellChanging.md

 ---
 ---
 ##### shortDescription
 A function that is executed before the focused cell changes.
-Applies only to the cells in the data or group rows.
+Applies only to cells in data or group rows.

 ##### param(e): Object
 Information about the event that caused the function's execution.